Inter Milan: Comeback and unprecedented treble (2004–2011)

 Inter started the 2007–08 season with the goal of winning both Serie A and the Champions League in the year of the centenary of the foundation of the club.
 The team started well in the league, topping the table from the first round of matches, and also managed to qualify for the Champions League knockout stage.
-However, a late collapse, leading to a 2–0 defeat with ten men away to Liverpool on 19 February in the Champions League, brought manager Roberto Mancini's future at Inter into question, while domestic form took a sharp turn of fortune, with the team failing to win in the three following Serie A games.
+However, also due to serious injuries to many important players, a late collapse, leading to a 2–0 defeat with ten men away to Liverpool on 19 February in the Champions League, brought manager Roberto Mancini's future at Inter into question, while domestic form took a sharp turn of fortune, with the team failing to win in the three following Serie A games.
 After being eliminated by Liverpool in the Champions League, Mancini announced his intention to leave his job immediately, only to change his mind the following day.
 On the final day of the 2007–08 Serie A season, Inter played Parma away, that had to win to not be relegated in Serie B after 18 years; Roma scored in Catania and was in the first place until Zlatan Ibrahimović, ten minutes after having come on to the pitch in the second half, scored two goals and sealed their third consecutive championship.
 Mancini, however, was sacked soon after, due to his previous announcement to leave the club.

 On 2 June 2008, Inter appointed former Porto and Chelsea boss José Mourinho as the new head coach.
 In his first season, the Nerazzurri won a Suppercoppa Italiana and a fourth consecutive title, though falling in the Champions League in the first knockout round for a third-straight year, losing to eventual finalists Manchester United.
 In winning the league title, Inter became the first club since 1949 to win the title for four consecutive seasons, and joined Torino and Juventus as the only clubs to accomplish this feat, as well as being the first club based outside Turin.

 In the summer of 2009, Inter laid the foundation for maybe the greatest single season of its history: after have signed Diego Milito and Thiago Motta from Genoa, Lúcio from Bayern Munich, the club agreed to sell Ibrahimovic to Barcelona in change for Samuel Eto'o plus 49 million euros.
 The transfer window ended with the signing of Wesley Sneijder from Real Madrid on August 26, who three days later played against AC Milan, a game which ended in 4-0 victory.